 This case study will take you through the problems we faced and my role in resolving those issues, the card metaphor, the structure of components, and the continuous efforts to polish every single element.

 Graphiq is a knowledge graph company that started out with a series of vertical search engines.
 We use data to help people make decisions about what should be their next smartphone, car, credit card, beer, movie, and more.
-Over the last seven years, we have collected 250 billion data points describing 1 billion entities across 500 different collections.
+At its peak, we had collected 250 billion data points describing 1 billion entities across 500 different collections.

 While our vertical search engines can present hundreds of data points in a logical sequence on a long webpage for the keen researchers out there, we wanted to create a smaller unit that could be embedded and shared to every single corner of the Internet.